adoptium/infrastructure/docs/JenkinsMaintenance.md

 release in the previous month is ongoing then the window can be delayed til the following Tuesday.

 Jenkins and it's plugins will be updated to the latest LTS every month.
+Alongside this we aim to [rebuild our linux static docker containers](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md#scheduled-static-docker-rebuilds) at the same time to ensure that the containers are running off the latest changes to their Dockerfiles.
 Other services such as Bastillion, AWX, and Nagios will be updated as required on a quarterly basis (On the first month of each quarter) during the same window if required for security reasons.
 In some cases we may wish